Islam in Bosnia and Herzegovina

 Islam is the most popular religion in Bosnia and Herzegovina.
 It was introduced to the local population in the 15th and 16th centuries as a result of the Ottoman conquest of Bosnia and Herzegovina.

-Muslims make the largest religious community in Bosnia and Herzegovina at around 51% of the population.
+Muslims comprise the largest religious community in Bosnia and Herzegovina at around 51% of the population.

-Almost all of Bosnian Muslims identify as Bosniaks; until 1993, Bosnians of Muslim culture or origin (regardless of religious practice) were defined by Yugoslav authorities as Muslimani (Muslims) in an ethno-national sense (hence the capital M), though some people of Bosniak or Muslim backgrounds identified their nationality (in an ethnic sense rather than strictly in terms of citizenship) as "Yugoslav" prior to the early 1990s.
+Almost all Bosnian Muslims identify as Bosniaks; until 1993, Bosnians of Muslim culture or origin (regardless of religious practice) were defined by Yugoslav authorities as Muslimani (Muslims) in an ethno-national sense (hence the capital M), though some people of Bosniak or Muslim backgrounds identified their nationality (in an ethnic sense rather than strictly in terms of citizenship) as "Yugoslav" prior to the early 1990s.
 A small minority of non-Bosniak Muslims in Bosnia and Herzegovina include Albanians, Roma and Turks.

-Albeit traditionally adherent to Sunni Islam of the Hanafi school of jurisprudence, a 2012 survey found 54% of Bosnia and Herzegovina's Muslims to consider themselves Non-denominational Muslims, while 38% told that they are Sunni Muslims.
+Although traditionally adherent to Sunni Islam of the Hanafi school of jurisprudence, a 2012 survey found that 54% of Bosnia and Herzegovina's Muslims consider themselves Non-denominational Muslims, while 38% said that they are Sunni Muslims.
 There is also a small Sufi community, located primarily in Central Bosnia.
 A small Shia Muslim community is also present in Bosnia.
 Almost all Muslim congregations in Bosnia and Herzegovina refer to the Islamic Community of Bosnia and Herzegovina as their religious organisation.

 The Constitution of Bosnia and Herzegovina guarantees freedom of religion, which is generally upheld throughout the country.